joeldodich/zubridge/packages/tauri/README.md

 [Zustand](https://github.com/pmndrs/zustand) provides a simple and effective state management pattern.
 In Tauri applications, managing state consistently between the Rust backend (where the authoritative state often resides) and multiple frontend windows can be complex.

-Zubridge `@zubridge/tauri` simplifies this by providing React hooks (`useZubridgeStore`, `useZubridgeDispatch`) that connect your frontend components to your Rust backend state, abstracting away the necessary Tauri command invocations and event listening.
+Zubridge `@zubridge/tauri` simplifies this by providing hooks (`useZubridgeStore`, `useZubridgeDispatch`) that connect your frontend components to your Rust backend state, abstracting away the necessary Tauri command invocations and event listening.

 ## How It Works